 The rest of the construction of your new "Contact Page" with your Form Mail on it is just straight forward HTML using Form Codes...
 You can read more about using HTML Forms At This Site

-Click Here to see a partial text document showing the HTML Code that I use on one of my Contact Pages (I write in xHTML)!
-Notice the hidden field with the "key" for instructing the Script as I mentioned above... nowhere will you find my email address in the HTML Code!!!
+Click Here to see a partial text document showing the HTML Code that we use on one of my Contact Pages!
+Notice the hidden field with the "key" for instructing the Script as we mentioned above... nowhere will you find our email address in the HTML Code!!!

 This concludes our Tutorial on using Form Mail...